 Are People with ADHD More Susceptible to Burnout?

 Adults with ADHD are much more likely to suffer burnout compared to adults without it.
 There is a tendency to overcompensate, which stems from a lifelong sense of shortcomings and leads to taking on more than humanly possible to achieve.
-Lacking a sense of personal limits, an adult with ADHD will accumulate more and more tasks, and this, coupled with a feeling of guilt about resting, leads inevitably into the dead-end wall of burnout.
+Lacking a sense of personal limits, an adult with ADHD will accumulate more and more tasks, and this, coupled with a feeling of guilt about resting, inevitably leads to the dead-end wall of burnout.

 Why Does ADHD Burnout Occur?